NDiz-Rosales/COVID19-DATA-SPAIN/README.md

 > [!NOTE]
 > <p align="justify"> The target variable of the model is the count of people hospitalised with COVID-19 in ICU.
-> The data file referenced in this section is located in the **ICU** folder, and corresponds to:
+> The data file referenced in this section is located in the <strong>ICU</strong> folder, and corresponds to:
+ >
-> - **ICU.csv**: File containing the number of people with suspected COVID-19 admitted to ICU by H.A. and day.
+ > - <strong>ICU.csv</strong>: File containing the number of people with suspected COVID-19 admitted to ICU by H.A. and day.
 </p>

 > <p align="justify"> For its construction, we carry out the following steps: